GoodIntentionsAssistant/Docs/en/intents/training.md

 ## Regular expression training

 Regular expressions can be added to the training for matching.
-These will be added to the strict classifier for checking before the default NLP checking.
+These will be added to the strict collection for checking before the NLP collection checking.

 It's not really recommended to use regular expressions because an extact match is required but it can be useful for a calculator intent.